intermine/internships/guidance/students-applying.md

 Now you have a pretty good idea of how people use InterMine to search genomic data!

-### Further documentation

-- Spend a few minutes playing around with the [InterMine API](http://iodocs.apps.intermine.org/).
-Most people use the client libraries and do not access the API directly.
-- Most projects will use the InterMine [registry](http://registry.intermine.org/), so know it's there!
-- If you are going to be working on a Java project, you might want to build your own InterMine.
-Here's [how](https://intermine.readthedocs.io/en/latest/get-started/tutorial/).

 ## Apply!

 - Here is the link to the proposal template.